TiffanyDegbotse/fitness-agent/README.md

 # FitAgent 🏃 AI-Powered Fitness Coach

 FitAgent is an LLM-based agent that acts as your personal fitness coach.
-It analyzes your step data from Apple Health or Google Fit, calculates calories burned, identifies trends, and gives personalized advice — all through a conversational chat interface.
+It analyzes your step data, calculates calories burned, identifies trends, and gives personalized advice, all through a conversational chat interface.

 ## Features

-- **Agent loop written from scratch**
+- **Agent loop written from scratch** — no LangChain, CrewAI, or other frameworks
-- **7 tools** the agent can call: calorie calculator, trend analyzer, fitness advice engine, goal setter, goal progress tracker, Apple Health parser, Google Fit fetcher
+- **6 tools** the agent can call: calorie calculator, trend analyzer, fitness advice engine, goal setter, goal progress tracker, CSV parser
-- **Two data import methods**: Apple Health CSV/XML upload or Google Fit OAuth
 - **React dashboard** with interactive charts (area chart, bar chart, stat cards)
 - **Chat interface** to talk to the agent naturally
-- **Full evaluation suite** with 25+ quantitative tests
+- **Two evaluation suites** — tool accuracy tests (30 tests, 100%) and full agent quality tests (7 scenarios, 97.1%)

 ---